-Visiting positions: Humboldt University in Berlin, Center for Advanced Study in Behavioral Sciences at Stanford, Ecole Normale Superieure in Paris, The University of London, California Institute of Technology, University of Maryland at College Park
+Visiting positions: Humboldt-Universitšt zu Berlin (School of Mind and Brain), Center for Advanced Study in Behavioral Sciences (Stanford), Ecole Normale Superieure (Paris), The University of London, California Institute of Technology, University of Maryland at College Park

 Current Research Topics

-At present, my major research projects are focused on three topics: the relationship between morality and the self; the role of psychology in constructing the world; and the role of emotions in art.
+At present, my major research projects are focused on three topics: the relationship between morality and the self; an empirically-informed defense of social constructionism; and the nature of art.

 "The Return of Concept Empiricism"

 "A Neurofunctional Theory of Consciousness"